Abstract

 A federal parliament committee was set up in 1985.
 Early in the course of its inquiry (before it had reviewed all the evidence), it said:

-“It is, of course, this Committee”s belief that all cyclists should wear a helmet to increase cycling safety.”
+“It is, of course, this Committee’s belief that all cyclists should wear a helmet to increase cycling safety.”

-Legislation was pushed through, not because it provided compelling benefits but because a biased committee could not see compelling evidence NOT to introduce it.
-This approach reverses the onus of proof.
-Proponents of a law are not required to show it provides a net benefit.
-They can merely assert that they cannot see compelling evidence NOT to introduce the legislation.
-This is a dangerous approach lacking important sanity checks.
+Legislation was pushed through as a biased committee could not see compelling evidence NOT to introduce it.
+This reverses the onus of proof.
+Proponents of a law are not required to demonstrate it provides a net benefit.
+They simply assert that they cannot see compelling evidence against it.
+This lacks important sanity checks.

 “The substantial elastic deformation of the child head that can occur during impact can result in quite extensive diffuse brain damage.
-It is quite apparent that the liner material in children”s bicycle helmets is far too stiff …
+It is quite apparent that the liner material in children’s bicycle helmets is far too stiff …

 rotational accelerations were found to be 30% higher than those found in similar tests using a full face polymer motorcycle helmet.
 More work needs to be done in this area as there would seem to be a deficiency in rotational acceleration attenuation that may be the result of insufficient shell stiffness ….